 To cook the prawns, add a tablespoon of vegetable oil and a teaspoon of toasted sesame oil to a wok or deep frying pan and when it’s hot, stir-fry the prawns and their marinade until they turn pink, but don’t overcook them or they’ll be tough.

 In a second wok, heat the same oil mixture and add the ginger, garlic and spring onions.
 Stir-fry for 30 seconds, add the peppers and pak choi and cook for another minute.
-Throw in the mushrooms and bean sprouts and fry for a further minute, tossing the veg to keep them moving.
-Finally add the cooked noodles, stir-frying until they’re heated through, about a minute more.
+Throw in the mushrooms and bean sprouts and fry for a minute more, tossing the veg to keep them moving.
+Finally add the cooked noodles, stir-frying briefly until heated through.

 Pour in the soy sauce, let it bubble up and mix it through.
 Divide the veg between two bowls, top with the prawns and spoon over any sauce left in the pan.
 Scatter with fresh coriander and the chopped spring onion tops.
 Eat immediately.